siobhanlgorman/knits-and-pieces/TESTING.md

 3. Click on add to basket
 4. Click on + and - selectors in turn
 5. Click on update
+5. Enter a value into the box, including decimal numbers and negative numbers
+6. Click on update
-6. Check total in basket and total in navbar
+7. Check total in basket and total in navbar
-7. Click on remove
+8. Click on remove

 **Expected Result**:
 - Items are updated in basket and navbar as expected with totals corresponding correctly
 - Success message is displayed
+- Error message appears when decimal or negative is entered

 **Actual Result**:
 - Items are updated in basket and navbar as expected with totals corresponding correctly
-- Success message os displayed
+- Success message is displayed when integers are entered

 **Pass/Fail: Pass**